 Floats typically ship from us in NH, but large orders will ship from the plastics factory in southeast IN.
 For US customers, small orders of 18" wide floats can ship with FedEx Ground, but orders of 8 pieces or more typically ship via truck freight to be more economical.
 27" and 36" wide floats ship via truck freight, regardless as to the quantity ordered.
 If you're close enough to NH, local pick-up of small orders is available with prior arrangements and we will assign a minimal freight charge for any float picked up in NH (yes, we pay to get them here).
 We DO NOT operate a retail location, so we stress that prior arrangements MUST be made in advance for local pick-up.
-Large orders (80 pieces or more) are able to be picked up at the plastics factory in IN with prior arrangements.
-Purchases are not able to be made at the plastics factory, and customers are not allowed to enter the manufacturing floor.
-Customers who arrive at the plastics facility without prior arrangements will be turned away.
+Pick-up at the plastics facility in IN is not offered.
 When we quote freight, we will always quote the most economical means of getting your order to you, NOT the quickest.
 Delivery dates are NOT guaranteed for ANY shipment.

 INTERNATIONAL CUSTOMERS: We ship via truck freight to Canada and Mexico, but if you're located outside of North America, we only ship via ocean freight.
-We can ship internationally, but typically only have the ability to ship to ports that receive container ships.
+We do ship internationally, but not to all parts of the world due to liability or extraordinary cost of doing so.
+When shipping outside of the US, Canada, or Mexico, we only ship via container ship and only offer freight direct to a major sea port.
 When shipping via sea freight, the cost that you pay through us is ONLY the cost to get the freight onto the boat and physically to the local dock.
 Your local port WILL have additional fees on top of our freight charge, and you WILL be responsible for your local importation taxes and fees before the freight is handed over at the final destination.
 We simply don't have a way to calculate or collect these fees, so we strongly recommend doing your own research concerning the local fees you will encounter when importing our products.
 Also, you will have to work with a customs broker to file customs documents prior to floats leaving the US.
 We do not include this service and you will be responsible for making such arrangements.
 International orders are subject to minimum order requirements.

 The cost of shipping varies enough from one location to another that we are not able to provide an automated shipping calculator on our site.
 SHIPPING IS NOT INCLUDED IN OUR PRICING.
 If shipping is required, contact us with your COMPLETE shipping address before making your purchase; we are not able to quote freight with just a zip code.
 We work with multiple freight companies and always shop for the best rate.
 A fair amount of work can go into obtaining freight quotes, especially for international customers, so please be reasonable with your requests.
 As the costs of shipping is constantly fluctuating, shipping quotes are typically only valid for a few days and extended shipping quotes are not available.